flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 1. Make release builds hermetic by providing all required assets beforehand and isolating the build machine from the network during build, to address the "Build integrity - Hermetic" requirement
    ([tracking issue](https://github.com/flatcar-linux/Flatcar/issues/833)).
+2. Establish a secure boot chain using TPM support when it becomes available (see "Provisioning-time" item 2. below).
+3. Remove login (local and remote) from build infrastructure and automate all build infra properties (infra-as-code).
+   Require approval from 2 administrators for every change.

 #### Provisioning-time / OS upgrade / run-time